-NCC Actions Performance Indicators, Targets and Starting Points Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy 11.6 Support affordable housing in the National Capital Region through the development and implementation of NCC master plans.
-Indicator: Number of affordable housing units completed under the Building LeBreton project Target: 200 by 2027 Starting Point: 0 completed as of 2023 Indicator: # of new development sites on NCC lands within walking distance of an O-Train, Transitway or Rapibus stations made available for development Target: At least 4 by 2027 Starting Point: 1 as of 2023 As principal planner for the National Capital Region, the NCC develops master plans that provide guidelines for land use, urban design and development on federal lands in the region.
+NCC Actions Performance Indicators, Targets and Starting Point Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy 11.6 Support affordable housing in the National Capital Region through the development and implementation of NCC master plans.
+Indicator: Number of affordable housing units completed under the Building LeBreton project.
+Target: 200 by 2027 Starting Point: 0 completed as of 2023 Indicator: # of new development sites on NCC lands within walking distance of an O-Train, Transitway or Rapibus stations made available for development Target: At least 4 by 2027 Starting Point: 1 as of 2023 As principal planner for the National Capital Region, the NCC develops master plans that provide guidelines for land use, urban design and development on federal lands in the region.
 The NCC uses this planning and development role to ensure that regional needs are met along with the national interest.
 Moving forward, the NCC's master planning process will aim to incorporate a more modern view of urban planning that considers opportunities for accessible and affordable housing, while remaining focused on the national interest.
-The LeBreton Flats Master Concept Plan does just this by guiding the transformation of LeBreton Flats into a place of national and civic pride, as well as a complete urban community where anyone can live, work and play.
+The recently developed LeBreton Flats Master Concept Plan does just this by guiding the transformation of LeBreton Flats into a place of national and civic pride, as well as a complete urban community where anyone can live, work and play.
 A 1.1-hectare parcel at LeBreton Flats, near the Pimisi O-Train station, which will feature a mixture of affordable housing units, was made available for development in 2022-2023.
 Relevant targets or ambitions CIF Ambition: Canadians have access to quality housing.
-CIF Indicator 11.4.1: Percentage of population living within 500 metres of a public transport stop.
+CIF Ambition: Canadians live in healthy, accessible and sustainable cities and communities.
+CIF Indicator 11.3.1: Percentage of population living within 500 metres of a public transport stop.